SSLTC/modern-javascript/README.md

-# verou-4-modern-javascript-SSLTC

 ## The Weather Application

-- Users can see the weather in the city they choose for the next five days
+- Users can see the weather in the selected city

-<a href="./">the-modern-javascript Link</a>
+<a href="./dist/">the-modern-javascript Link</a>

-___